MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/operations-categories.md

 monikerRange : '>= dynamics-usd-3'
 ---

-# Categories and opertaions
+# Categories and operations

 The categories under which the operations you perform are classified.
-The following are the list of categories and opertaions:
+The following are the list of categories and operations:

 ## Categories
 - CRM Entity Navigate